+In 2004, Correia made history as the first black woman to earn a place on the U.S. Olympic swim team.
 She helped secure the silver medal in the 400-meter freestyle relay at the Summer Olympic Games in Athens, Greece.
-As her winning streak continued, Correia won four gold medals at the 2005 World University Games in 50-meter freestyle, 400-meter freestyle relay, 800-meter freestyle relay and 400-meter medley relay.
+Correia's winning streak continued: She took four gold medals at the 2005 World University Games, in the 50-meter freestyle, 400-meter freestyle relay, 800-meter freestyle relay and 400-meter medley relay.

 While her records in the 50-yard and 100-yard events have been broken, Correia remains a groundbreaking force in the world of competitive swimming.
 She continues to promote the sport as a spokesperson for USA Swimming and for the Women's Sports Foundation, which was created by another female sports pioneer, tennis great Billie Jean King.
 Traveling around the country, Correia often discusses her experiences with inner-city kids and encourages them to give swimming a try.
 She also continues to work with her sponsor Nike to promote their swimwear line.

 profile name: Maritza Correia profile occupation: